Inedo/inedo-docs/Content/proget/feeds/rpm/howto-rpm-publish.md

 When the build is finished, the `.rpm` file will be located in the `rpmbuild/RPMS` folder, for example:

-`~/rpmbuild/RPMS/noarch/my-package-1.0-1.el9.noarch.rpm`
+`~/rpmbuild/RPMS/x86_64/my-package-1.0-1.el9.x86_64.rpm`

 ## Step 4: Publish Your Package to ProGet

-To publish your package to your ProGet RPM feed, we can use Inedo's [pgutil](/docs/proget/reference-api/proget-pgutil) tool.
+To publish your package to your ProGet RPM feed, you can use [pgutil](/docs/proget/reference-api/proget-pgutil).

 pgutil will require some [minor configuration](/docs/proget/reference-api/proget-pgutil#sources) before use.
 This includes setting up your ProGet instance and API key as a source by running: